We’ve all heard of FOMO*, right?

 9. Throw in a Tantalizing Free Gift

-No-one wants to miss out on a free gift, especially when you can select your own color and get free delivery.
+No-one wants to miss out on a a free shipping or gift, especially when you offer free shipping you can select your own color and get free shipping.

 The sense of urgency and temptation in this email from Rifle Paper Co., with buttons that say ‘SHOP NOW’ and big, bold text, this email is designed to hit a FOMO sufferer right between the eyes.

 More ways to ramp up the FOMO using free gifts: